Rxn321/Portfolio-Optimization/README.md

 ## 📊 Portfolio Optimization Project

 #### A finance/data analysis project that builds a full portfolio optimization and risk analysis pipeline using Python, statistical modelling, and Monte Carlo simulation. <br />This project is not about selecting the best stocks individually, it finds the best combination of assets to maximize diversity and Sharpe ratio.
-<br>Developed as a 2026 summer project.
+Developed as a 2026 summer project.
 ---
 ## How to Use
 1. Just click this: [Live Portfolio App](https://portfolio-optimization-ryanliu.streamlit.app/)